Land Information New Zealand

 Land Information New Zealand (LINZ; Toitū Te Whenua) is the public service department of New Zealand charged with geographical information and surveying functions as well as handling land titles, and managing Crown land and property.
 The minister responsible is the Minister for Land Information, and was formerly the Minister of Survey and Land Information.
 LINZ was established in 1996 following the restructure of the Department of Survey and Land Information (DOSLI), which was itself one of the successor organisations to the Department of Lands and Survey.

 The New Zealand Geographic Board secretariat is part of LINZ and provides the Board with administrative and research assistance and advice.

-The Minister for Land Information is Chris Penk.
+The Minister for Land Information is Mike Butterick.

 Gaye Searancke was appointed Chief Executive of Land Information New Zealand in August 2019.
 She succeeded Andrew Crisp, who had been in the post since 2016.